maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 (the higher level of this hierarchical architecture) which can pick a skill from the SNN to use given the current state until a termination time step (aka just like the minecraft one) and this is trained to use these more effectively
-- the SNN and MNN are trained with TRPO
+- the SNN and manager are trained with TRPO

 ## Learning to Learn